 That said, simply sending out mass emails isn’t an effective strategy.
 Marketers need to carefully plan campaigns to ensure they’re as successful and effective as possible.

 Following email marketing best practices is essential.
 This includes using an email verifier tool, tracking performance metrics, and segmenting lists.
-The following ideas can help healthcare marketers.
+The following healthcare marketing ideas can help your practice.
 They illustrate what types of campaigns tend to be most successful in this industry.